Talks

 ... see here.

 The present talk was designed with exactly this, 1000-times heard (and slightly updated), German proverb in the back of the head.
-Initially created for a student audience („From education to employment: A requirements-set for modern software developers“), it tries to outline what the presenter identified as relevant for a productive survival in the software development business (aka „the wild“).
+Initially created for a student audience („From Education to Employment: A Requirements-Set for (Modern?)
+Software Developers“), it outlines what the presenter identified as relevant for a productive survival in the software development business (aka „the wild“).
 Category: „Possibly not so new – but subjectively noteworthy“.

-So, did you ever wonder why we, as a whole community of experts, so often struggle to tame the beast called software development?
+So, have you ever been wondering why we, as a whole community of experts, so often struggle to tame the beast called software development?
 The “Thoughts on (Modern?)
-Software Development” talk tries to present some answers to the question why our ongoing fight is a tough one.
+Software Development“ talk presents some possible answers to the question why our ongoing fight is – and will likely remain – a tough one.

-Spoiler: Most of the time it is not about what you think it is…
+Spoiler: Most of the time it is not about what you, or one of the other software development stakeholders think it is…

 Topics covered: